SunnatilloShavkatov/chuck_interceptor/example/README.md

-# alice_example
+# Chuck_example

-Demonstrates how to use the alice plugin.
+Demonstrates how to use the Chuck plugin.

 ## Getting Started